openvinotoolkit/openvino_tensorflow/test/python/tensorflow/README.md

        math_*_*_test
        math*_test
    ```
+   Note:math_ops_test is used just for an example, it could be any of the availble tensorflow test module

  -  List of tests to run can be listed in a text file and pass the file name
      to  argument `--run_tests_from_file` to run.
+ -  To verify the Op placement on ngraph while running the tests set NGRAPH_TF_LOG_PLACEMENT=1